Skip to main content

 When do you need to convert between BTU per Pound-Rankine and Kilojoules per Kilogram-Kelvin?

-A metric specific-entropy unit equal to 1,000 J/(kg·K).
+A metric specific-entropy unit equal to exactly 1,000 J/(kg·K).
 BTU per Pound-Rankine and Kilojoule per Kilogram-Kelvin are both specific entropy units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.

 More Specific Entropy Conversions